-childhood and elementary classrooms at Orchard Farms Elementary School
+The Auditory-Oral Program has inclusive early childhood and elementary classrooms at Edgewood Highlands Elementary School in Cranston.

-In addition, the AOP provides outreach services to children back in their home district via classroom consultation, direct service, and professional development to staff working with children with hearing losses.
+The Auditory-Oral Program aids students, back in their home district, via classroom consultation, direct service, and professional training for local staff working with hearing impaired students.

 Outreach services now support families seeking an auditory-oral course of intervention for children from birth to three years of age.
 Parents collaborate with early intervention specialists to help the youngest of hearing impaired toddlers learn and improve skills for daily living.